Technowise/unscramble/README.md

   * Enablement to have multiple posts of this game in same subreddit.
 Add option to either have one word, or two word scrambled at a time for solving.
 * 0.0.14.8
   * Add option to delete Leaderboard entries for moderators.
+* 0.0.20
+  * Enhanced the feed-view using Webview feature of devvit - added confetti to celebrate correct submissions.
+  * Add option to choose number of words to scramble/jumble together.
+  * Add option to choose the number of hours for the game.
+  * Add option for moderators to update words after the game is created.
+  * Add option for to shuffle letters.
+  * Add option to show hint of starting letter(s) after half-time has elapsed.

 ## Links
 ### Demo